aaryanug25-tech/new-class-schedule/README.md

 - Color-coded, tabular timetable display for each class group
 - Find available rooms for extra classes
 - Suggest rescheduling options for classes
+- Dedicated Teachers Directory page with all teacher details
+- Sidebar button for quick access to the Teachers Directory
 - Data stored in a local SQLite database
 - **Modern GitHub-style dark UI** (deep black, purple accent, crisp layout)